psdurco/EAO/README.md

 - 👁️ **Ancient Egyptian & Mesopotamian Beliefs** – Connections between EAO and the mysteries of Hermopolis, Babylon, Sumer, and Akkad.

+- 🌿 **African Traditional Religions** – How EAO connects with Yoruba (Ifá, Candomblé, Santería), Vodou, Umbanda, Palo Mayombe, and other African and Afro-diasporic traditions.

+- 🏮 **Taoism & Chinese Mysticism** – EAO in the context of Taoist philosophy, Qi, internal alchemy, and its relation to the nature of the universe.

+- ⛩️ **Shinto & Japanese Mysticism** – The resonance of EAO with Shinto traditions, kami, rituals, and the connection with nature and Japanese spirituality.

 - 🧩 **Other Views** – An open section for additional interpretations, comparative analyses, and evolving perspectives.

 ---

 ## 📖 How to Use This Repository

-✅ **Read** – Explore the manifesto and different perspectives.
+✅ **Read** – Explore the manifest and different perspectives.
 ✅ **Discuss** – Open issues to discuss interpretations and applications.
 ✅ **Share** – Spread the knowledge freely, respecting the license.